In this article:

 With that understanding, here are some of our favorite herbal superfoods from Ayurveda's botanical pharmacopeia.

 Ashwagandha.
-Ashwagandha is one of Ayurveda's most popular herbal superfoods and adaptogens.
-It has a rejuvenating quality and adapts to the body's needs, supporting everything from energy to sound sleep to reproductive health to a calm nervous system.12
+Sometimes called Indian ginseng, ashwagandha is one of Ayurveda's most popular herbal superfoods and adaptogens.
+Ashwagandha root has a rejuvenating quality and helps the body cope with stress, supporting everything from energy and sound sleep to balanced cortisol levels, reproductive health, a calm nervous system.12

 Ginger.
-Ginger is one of the most widely-used spices in the world.13 Its powerful medicinal properties extend throughout the body, supporting healthy digestion, strong immune function, and relief from physical discomfort.14
+Ginger is one of the most widely-used spices in the world.13 Its powerful medicinal properties extend throughout the body, kindling agni and supporting healthy digestion, strong immune function, and relief from physical discomfort.14

 Moringa.
 Moringa powder is gaining impressive popularity and renown as a superfood, thanks to its many beneficial properties and essential vitamins and minerals.
 Not only that, but every part of the plant is edible and protein-rich, making moringa an ideal nutritional source for our growing population.15